VVUQ · Module 5 of 10

 Worked example 1: the validation uncertainty

 Figure 1.
-The three uncertainties combine in quadrature, like the legs of a right triangle in higher dimensions.
-The result, 0.054, is dominated by the largest source.
+Three standard uncertainties on compatible bases combine as a root sum of squares, like the legs of a right triangle in higher dimensions.
+The result, 0.054, is a combined standard uncertainty dominated by the largest source.

 1. ProblemFind the validation uncertainty for the sources in Figure 1.